 What Is Insomnia?

-Insomnia is a condition in which you have trouble falling or staying asleep.
+Insomnia is a sleep disorder characterized by having difficulty falling asleep or staying asleep.
 Some people with insomnia may fall asleep easily but wake up too soon.
-Other people may have the opposite problem, or they have trouble with both falling asleep and staying asleep.
-The end result is poor-quality sleep that doesn’t leave you feeling refreshed when you wake up.
+Other people may have the opposite problem or have difficulty with both falling asleep and staying asleep.
+The end result is poor-quality sleep and the feeling of being unrefreshed.

 Types of Insomnia

 In contrast, primary insomnia is not a side-effect of medicines or another medical problem.
-It is its own disorder, and generally persists for least 1 month or longer.
+The cause of primary insomnia is unknown.

 Insomnia is a common health problem.
 It can cause excessive daytime sleepiness and a lack of energy.
 Long-term insomnia can cause you to feel depressed or irritable; have trouble paying attention, learning, and remembering; and not do your best on the job or at school.
 Insomnia also can limit the energy you have to spend with friends or family.